carlahnr/c0-compiler/README.md

   - Logical operators with *short-circuit* evaluation: `!`, `&&` and `||`

 ## Example
-  Example of codes for testing.
+  Example of C0 code for testing.
   ```
 int factorial(int n) {
     if (n == 0)